Caffeine Interactions

 Caffeine + ephedra

-criticalCombining caffeine with ephedra can cause dangerous increases in heart rate and blood pressure.
+criticalCombining caffeine with ephedra adds two stimulants together and can drive dangerous increases in heart rate and blood pressure.

 Caffeine + theophylline

-highCaffeine and theophylline are closely related methylxanthines that share the CYP1A2 metabolic pathway and compete for the same adenosine receptors.
-Concurrent use can raise theophylline levels and add pharmacodynamically to cause tachycardia, tremor, nausea, seizures or arrhythmias.
+highCaffeine and theophylline are closely related methylxanthines that share the CYP1A2 metabolic pathway and act on the same adenosine receptors.
+Taking them together can slow theophylline clearance and add to its stimulant and cardiovascular effects, which matters because theophylline has a very narrow safety margin.

 Caffeine + clozapine